January 4

 Above all, the first thing that we need to learn about the phenomenon is that it is not caused by eating too much sugar.
 For example, type I diabetes stems from an autoimmune attack in the body.
 The reason behind this is still under research and investigation.

-Diabetes type 2 however is caused by a number of unknown factors and a combination of genetics.
+Diabetes type 2 however is caused by several unknown factors and a combination of genetics.
 Even though we can prevent type II diabetes, we still don’t know the cause behind its trigger.

 2. “Is Eating That a Good Idea?”